 DIY Pumpkin Spice Wax Melts

 If you’re just getting started with candle making, I suggest beginning with wax melts because they’re quick, easy, and pretty much foolproof.
+And if you want to make DIY pumpkin spice candles, check out this post.

 Tools & Ingredients